 Clear Relevant Cookies

-airbrake.io) to keep most other cookies in tact.
-However, if you aren’t experienced with manually removing certain cookies, it’s much easier and safer to clear all cookies at once.
+airbrake.io) to keep most other cookies intact.
+However, if you aren’t experienced with manually removing certain cookies, remove all cookies at once.
+Not only is this easier, but it’s also a safer option.

 Clear the Cache